Laci1953/RC2014-CPM/README.md

 ---------------------------------------

 PutSys - CP/M for RC2014's (64MB or 128MB CF)
+       - allows using the enhanced HiTech C Compiler, for 128KB RAM systems ( see https://github.com/Laci1953/HiTech-C-compiler-enhanced )
+       - allows using the TE text editor, for 128KB RAM systems

-PutSys - enhanced CP/M for RC2014's configured with 64MB CF (2 and half KB extra TPA space)
+       - offers 2 and half KB extra TPA space for the 64MB version

 BOOT - CP/M booters (to be burned to EEPROM)

 TE - Miguel Garcia's text editor "te", configured for boards with 128KB or 512KB RAM, allowing large text files to be edited in the internal memory

-1MB - an "extended" model of CP/M, making possible to build huge executables (up to 496KB code, and up to 448 KB memory space to store data), when using the 512KB RAM + 512KB ROM memory module.
+1MB - an "extended" model of CP/M, making possible to build huge executables, using overlays (up to 496KB code, and up to 448 KB memory space to store data), for systems provided with the 512KB RAM + 512KB ROM memory module.

 ZORK - the famous Infocom game, can be played on RC2014+512KB RAM/ROM memory module

 DOWNLOAD - tools for moving files to CF

-BDOS_BIOS - CP/M BDOS & BIOS
+BDOS_BIOS - source file for CP/M BDOS & BIOS

 DEBUG - tiny debugger using Digital I/O module